philippeitis/cpsc312-project/README.md

 >>>
 ```

-You can test the REST API by running `swipl -g run_tests -t halt server_test.pl`.
+You can test the REST API by running `swipl -g run_tests -t halt server_test.pl` (on the department computers, these tests will not run).
 This will launch unique instances of the server for each test, and perform a series of http queries.
 Each test will automatically select free ports on the machine.

 The table below describes all endpoints and support methods.